 A Visit to Provence and Les Plus Beaux Villages de France

 There’s a new obsession running around in my head: “visit as many of France’s ‘Les Plus Beaux Villages‘ as I possibly can.”
 So far, I’ve seen only 10 out of some 156 “authentic” Les Plus Beaux Villages.
-I have a lot of traveling to do.
+I have a lot of travelling to do.

 Les Plus Beaux Villages